opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

 ## Double-Check Camera Exposure

 As before, we're going to double-check our camera exposure.
+See also our [instructional video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=867) if you prefer.

 1. Navigate to the `Machine Setup` tab.
   ![Machine Setup Tab](images/Machine-Setup-Tab-4.png)